 Stir the maple syrup, Dijon mustard, lemon juice, and a pinch of salt and pepper into the bowl with the rendered bacon fat until blended.
 Whisk in the olive oil until creamy, then season with more salt and pepper if needed.

-Return the pan of bacon to the heat.
-Once the pan is hot again, add the shallots and a pinch of salt.
-Cook the shallots for a couple of minutes until softened, then add the shaved brussels sprouts to the pan with a few cracks of black pepper.
+Cook the Shallots and Bacon.
+Return the pan of bacon over medium heat.
+Once the pan is hot again, stir in the shallots with a pinch of salt.
+Cook for a couple of minutes until the shallots are softened and the bacon is crispy.

-Add a drizzzle of olive oil to the brussels sprouts.
+Cook the Brussels Sprouts.
+Add the shredded brussels sprouts to the pan with a drizzle of olive oil and a few cracks of black pepper.
 Stir the brussels sprouts into the bacon and shallots until coated and starting to turn a darker shade of green.
 Cook for 3-4 minutes until somewhat softened, then transfer the contents of the pan to a serving bowl or plate.

+Toss with Dressing and Serve.
 Immediately toss the warm brussels sprouts with the dressing, toasted almonds and dried cranberries.
 Use a microplane to finely grate a chunk of parmesan cheese over the top, and serve.

 This makes about two cups of warm brussels sprouts salad, which is great for sharing between two people.
 This recipe can be doubled or tripled as needed, too!
 And for softer brussels sprouts, just continue cooking them with the shallots and bacon until they’re the texture that you prefer.